jotaen/klog/Specification.md

 *Records* MAY appear in any order in the file.

 There MAY exist multiple *records* with the same *date*.

+A file MUST NOT contain anything but what is allowed by this specification.
+Otherwise, it SHOULD be treated as invalid altogether.

 The file extension SHOULD be `.klg`, e.g. `times.klg`.
 The file encoding MUST be UTF-8.